tanisha-wal/Fortune-500-Companies-Revenue-Growth-Analysis-with-Web-Scraping/README.md

 - **Matplotlib & Seaborn** – Interactive, professional-grade visualizations
 - **SQL** – Complex aggregations, queries, and insights

-## Why This Project Stands Out

-- Transform raw web data into **insightful business intelligence**.
-- Provides a **clear picture of revenue trends and growth patterns** across industries and regions.
-- Ideal for **business analysts, data enthusiasts, and decision-makers** looking for data-driven strategies.

 ## 📊 Visualizations & Insights
 - Top companies by revenue and growth
 - Industry-wise revenue distribution
 - Geographical revenue hotspots
 - Trends in revenue growth for 2024-25